Chapter 3 : 3. Cold Toes, Warm Heart

 She closed the rabbit hutch and hurried down the hall to see if Gran needed anything.
 Her father's soothing voice was already ahead of her.

+Bunny needed her too.
 Wren smiled.
 Thinking about Bunny made her insides warm and fuzzy.
-He was the best birthday present, ever.
+He'd made Gran smile too, or at least that was Wren's impression.

 "Thanks, Nellie."
-Wren gave her a grateful smile and poured the hot water into her mug.
+Wren gave her a grateful smile and poured steaming water into her mug.

 "Don’t you have the day off?”
 Nellie tucked a flyaway hair back into her tightly braided plait and leaned back to watch the mugs scrub and rinse themselves.
 She was two years out of Hogwarts, working morning shifts at the Inn, and afternoons drafting patterns and making alterations at Madam Malkin's Robes down the road.

 “Let me do it.”
 Nellie did a complex swish of her wand at the row of wet mugs and a blast of hot air dried them instantly.
-"Next year, you'll be able to do this part," she said with a smile.
+"Next year, you'll be able to do this part."

 Wren scrunched up her face.
 "Next year, I hope I'm doing something more exciting than washing dishes."

-"No," Wren said, turning pink.
+"No," Wren said, turning a deeper shade of embarrassment over Nellie's teasing.
 "I'm wearing it because it's comfortable."
 She liked her faded jeans and loose-fitting olive green t-shirt, and was quite sure that Albus Potter wasn't going to care what she wore.
-Ever since she'd confided in Nellie about her crush, the girl wouldn't stop teasing her about it.

-In Wren's mind, it wasn't even a remote possibility.
-Most times, when she'd gone anywhere with James and Albus Potter (not so much with Rose, though), she'd have to fight the urge to run and hide.
-Being shorter helped.
-When photographers showed up, she got cut off at the forehead or managed to duck behind someone before the flash went off.
-Most other girls loved being in front of the camera.
+Most times, when she went anywhere with James and Albus Potter, she dressed like this.
+When photographers showed up, she made sure to duck behind someone before the flash went off.
+There were usually plenty of fangirls around to use for cover.
+Those girls loved being in front of the camera.
 Wren preferred to be behind it.

 A hairbrush flew into Nellie's outstretched hand, and Wren let Nellie's dishpan hands fuss over her for a few minutes.
 "This looks nicer than the pixie cut you usually have."

-Wren's usual cropped look was now grown out to just above her shoulders.
-"That's what happens to hair when you forget about it."
+When it was all smoothed out, Wren's hair settled to just above her shoulders.
+"That's what happens to hair when you forget about it, I guess."

 Nellie was telling her something and Wren was jolted out of her head.
 “Sorry, what?”